kaleido-public/django-client-framework/doc-src/source/intro/an-overview-of-the-framework.rst

    and the backend API server based on Django.
 You need to install both components into your project.

-Internally, a communication protocol based on RESTful API is used between the frontend and the backend.
+Internally, a communication protocol based on REST API is used between the frontend and the backend.
 The protocol is considered an internal detail of the Django Client Framework, and you should not need to worry about it.